Yemmy22/alx-system_engineering-devops/0x01-shell_permissions/README.md

 #9-John_Doe: The script sets the mode of the file hello to -rwxr-x-wx
 #10-mirror_permissions: The script sets the mode of the file hello the same as olleh’s mode
 #11-directories_permissions: The script adds execute permission to all subdirectories of the current directory for the owner, the group owner and all other users except regular files
+#12-directory_permissions: The script creates a directory called my_dir with permissions 751 in the working directory